gregberge/loadable-components/README.md

 ### Prefetching

-To enhance the user you can fetch routes before they are requested by the user.
+To enhance user experience you can fetch routes before they are requested by the user.

 #### Prefetch on route loading